5 Tips for Starting a Successful Business

 If you’re like me, then you’ve tried a whole lot of things to make some money.
 And if you’re unlucky enough to share in my mistakes, then you watched as time and time again everything you tried failed miserably.
 The good news is the path to success if paved with failures, and you just need to keep trying to get it right.
 But that doesn’t mean you can make it work if you don’t learn anything along the way.
-So that’s why I am sharing these mistakes which cause businesses to fail.
+So that’s why I am sharing these 5 Tips for Starting a Successful Business.

 Greed kills business.
 It’s like a cancer, and the sad part is most people don’t even realize it.
 But I want you to think about this for a moment, which business do you want to work with, the one that cuts every corner to save a dime, or the one that is willing to go above and beyond to serve its customers?
 Yeah that’s right, people don’t like it when they sense greed, it’s an instant deal breaker for most customers.
 Which means if you want to do things right you have to shift your focus from what you can get, to what you can do.